daspec/daspec-js/README.md

 DaSpec's primary target are teams practising Behaviour Driven Development, Specification by Example, ATDD and generally running short, frequent delivery cycles with a heavy dependency on test automation.
 It can, however, be useful to anyone looking to reduce the cost of discovering outdated information in documentation and tests.

+## Try it out in your browser

+Visit [daspec.com/try.html](http://daspec.com/try.html) to try out the key features in your browser.

 ## Contributing to DaSpec

 Please see the [contributor's guide](CONTRIBUTING.md)